leafsphp/skeleton-docs/src/docs/config/views.md

 # View Config

-leaf MVC v2 also ports in Leaf MVC's view config which allows you to customize how Leaf manages templates.
+Skeleton v2 also ports in Leaf MVC's view config which allows you to customize how Leaf manages templates.

 ```php
 <?php